albertye1/notes/cs161/Networking.md

 *clearly i came to college to do networking!*
+*on another note, a lot of the things i've taken for granted are used here. like i was always wondering why you NEEDED a wi-fi password for your own security. i thought it was like unloading bandwidth but the reminders really got me questioning shit.*
 # Low Level Stuff
 We can think of networks via the OSI model: A layered model of protocols.